 Error Result of Error Detection Method during Write Detection Method during Read A bit transposition occurs in a device in the data path that retransmits data A block of data is corrupted.
-Detectable at the write destination if: a)there is protection placed on each block at the source based on the contents of the block; b)the protection is not regenerated as the block moves from the original source to the final destination; and c)the protection is checked at a write desti- nation.
-Detectable at the read destination if: a)there the protection placed on each block at the original source (i.e., the source of the write) was based on the contents of the block; b)the protection is not regen- erated as the block moves between the original source to the final destination; c)the protection was written, unchanged, to the media; and d)the protection is checked during the read.
+Detectable at the write destination if: a)there is protection placed on each block at the source based on the contents of the block; b)the protection is not regenerated as the block moves from the original source to the final destination; and c)the protection is checked at a write destination. the write) was based on the contents of the block; b)the protection is not regenerated as the block moves between the original source to the final destination; c)the protection was written, unchanged, to the media;